kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 represent the data with a few fuzzy groups per axis, this will greatly reduce the size of the policy table.
 We could then go on to perform other methods of dimensionality reduction if desired.

-However, this still leaves us with a chicken-and-egg problem: how do we get a reasonable policy to start with, which takes us neatly back to question 1.
+However, this still leaves us with a chicken-and-egg problem: how do we get a reasonable policy to start with?
+Which takes us neatly back to question 1.

 ### Experiment 1